karrick/gobls/README.md

 ## Description

-Similar to `bufio.Scanner`, but wraps `bufio.ReadLine` so lines of arbitrary length can be scanned.
-Uses a hybrid approach so that in most cases, when lines are not unusually long, the fast code path is taken.
-When lines are unusually long, it uses a per-Scanner pre-allocated byte slice to reassemble the fragments into a single slice of bytes.
+Similar to `bufio.Scanner`, but wraps `bufio.Reader.ReadLine` so lines of arbitrary length can be scanned.
+It uses a hybrid approach so that in most cases, when lines are not unusually long, the fast code path is taken.
+When lines are unusually long, it uses the per-scanner pre-allocated byte slice to reassemble the fragments into a single slice of bytes.